 Current legislation requires “…the board shall create a renewal application for each student who received the award for one or more terms during the immediately preceding academic year.”
-At a minimum, a student must file an on-line application no later than the close of business on the deadline date of March 31st:
+At a minimum, a student must file the following renewal document no later than the close of business on the deadline date: online application.

-If your semester/trimester gpa is less than 3.0 at the end of a semester/trimester, you will lose the NELM for the next semester/trimester of enrollment during a normal academic year.
-In order to regain eligibility your semester/trimester gpa must meet the minimum 3.0 gpa requirement.
+If your cumulative GPA is less than 3.0 at the end of a semester/trimester, you will lose the NELM award for the next semester/trimester of enrollment during a normal academic year.
+In order to regain eligibility, your cumulative GPA must meet the minimum 3.0 GPA requirement.

-Yes, If your semester/trimester gpa is less than 3.0 at the end of the semester/trimester, you will not be eligible for the NELM Program.
+Yes.
+If your cumulative GPA is less than 3.0 at the end of the semester/trimester, you will not be eligible for the NELM Program.

 Yes.
 Students who receive NELM funds are required to work at least part-time (minimum 20 hours/week) in an approved service location to be eligible for nursing funds for another program of study.
 However, service does not have to be complete.